vectorcmdr/vectorcmdr/README.md

 💕 I'm passionate about Unity & game dev, low poly & stylized 3D art, C# tools and workflow automation.

-🚀 VR/AR, ML rendering, CAD and futurist concepting are things I enjoy as well.
+🚀 VR/AR, ML rendering, CAD, 3D printing and futurist concepting are things I enjoy as well.

 🎮 For fun I love to play video, card and tabletop games, make game mods, and generally tinker with tech and art.